 Second, smoking also damages arteries supplying the gum material from underneath.
 Reduced blood supply to the surface cells again makes them more prone to infection.

 Third, smoking changes the color of teeth.
 Tar and other chemicals that manufacturers put into cigarettes cause discoloration over time, sometimes in as little as a couple of weeks.
-Suffice to say, smoking is not a health-promoting activity for teeth – precisely what you might expect.
+Suffice it to say, smoking is not a health-promoting activity for teeth – precisely what you might expect.

 Teeth aren’t the best window into the body, but they can provide vital information about your health.
-We haven’t covered it here, but your teeth can tell you lots about your overall health and your chances of falling sick.
+We haven’t covered it here, but your teeth can tell you lot about your overall health and your chances of falling sick.
 For instance, data suggest that women who are free from periodontal disease live longer than their disease-ridden counterparts.

 The state of your teeth may also provide an early warning sign that you might have cancer.
 Looseness and bleeding are both associated with a higher risk of cancer later on.